plomino/PlominoDoc/docs/features.rst

 .. image:: images/m2899c882.png

 But (in forms only) you can also choose to insert the action within the form layout directly.
-You must use the *Plomino action* style in Kupu, and the action will be rendered according the Action display parameter (link, submit button, or button).
+You must use the :guilabel:`Plomino action` style in Kupu, and the action will be rendered according the :guilabel:`Action` display parameter (link, submit button, or button).

 Example: